Gabapentin and Ibuprofen: Can You Take Them Together?

 When to Contact Your Doctor

-Seek immediate help if you have severe stomach pain, black stools, difficulty breathing, severe dizziness, or signs of an allergic reaction.
+Seek medical attention if you experience severe side effects such as black stools, severe stomach pain, dizziness, difficulty breathing, or signs of an allergic reaction.

 Alternative Pain Management Approaches